 After watching hundreds of couples argue, Gottman found that the four predictors of failure in a marriage are contempt, criticism, defensiveness and stonewalling.

 The nastiest of these negative communication patterns in a marriage?
 Contempt.

 So, what does contempt look like?
 It’s mocking and treating your partner with disrespect.
 Eyerolling, hostile humour, name-calling, sneering … I’m sure you get the picture.
-These not so nice behaviours leave us feeling unloved and pained.
+These not so nice behaviours leave us feeling unloved, pained and judged.

-If you recognise your relationship here, don’t despair!
+If you recognise this behaviour in yourself or your partner, don’t despair.
 There’s still hope.
-Dr Gottman’s ability to predict divorce is contingent upon these negative behaviours not ever changing, so there’s time to change this around by working together on your “we-ness” – your connectedness.
+Dr Gottman’s ability to predict divorce is contingent upon these negative behaviours not ever changing, so there’s time to change this around by working together on your “we-ness” your connectedness.